drduh/macOS-Security-and-Privacy-Guide/README.md

 # Browser

 The Web browser likely poses the largest security and privacy risk, as its fundamental job is to download and execute untrusted code from the Internet.

 An important property of modern browsers is the Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)) which prevents a malicious script on one page from obtaining access to sensitive data on another web page through the Document Object Model (DOM).
 If SOP is compromised, the security of the entire browser is compromised.

 Many browser exploits are based on social engineering as a means of gaining persistence.
 Always be mindful of opening untrusted sites and especially careful when downloading new software.

+Regardless of browser choice, consider replacing the default search engine.
+Google search queries are linked to your account and browsing profile.
+See [Search engines](#search-engines) below for alternatives suited to daily use.

 Another important consideration about browser security is extensions.
 This is an issue affecting Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
 The use of browser extensions should be limited to only critically necessary ones published by trustworthy developers.